Shadia Bseiso

 Shadia Bseiso (شادية بسيسو, born June 20, 1986) is a Jordanian TV presenter, jiu-jitsu athlete and professional wrestler.
-In October 2017, Bseiso became the first Arab female wrestler from the Middle East to sign a contract with WWE, the world's largest wrestling company.
+In October 2017, Bseiso became the first Jordanian female wrestler from the Middle East to sign a contract with WWE, the world's largest wrestling company.

 Biography

 Shadia Bseiso was born on 20 June 1986 in Amman, Jordan.
 She has a bachelor's degree in business administration from the American University of Beirut.
 She began her career as a TV presenter and voice-over artist for a Dubai-based media group.
 Her sister Arifa Bseiso is also a boxing champion in Jordan.
 Bseiso competed in the 2014 Abu Dhabi World Pro Championship where she got the silver medal in her weight category and the bronze medal overall.

 Bseiso, a Brazilian jiu-jitsu athlete and a CrossFit enthusiast, participated in an invitation-only WWE tryout in Dubai along with 40 men and women from the Middle East and India in February 2017.
-In October she was accepted and signed with WWE becoming the first Arab female wrestler from the Middle East.
+In October she was accepted and signed with WWE becoming the first Arabic-speaking female wrestler from the Middle East.
 Until her expected debut in January 2018 she told the Jordan Times: "I am preparing mentally and physically.
 I am doing rigorous training with my coach to get me in the best shape before I train full time at the WWE Performance Centre".
 She revealed to media that she is planning for a Jordan-themed persona, but did not elaborate.
 In one interview Bseiso said: "I want to be myself, and I grew up in the Middle East, I’m from Jordan, so that’s definitely going to be part of my character and my story.
 I feel like that’s one of the things that I can add".

 Bseiso, requested her release from WWE in April 2019.